gdt050579/AppCUI-rs/docs/chapter-5/opensave_dialogs.md

 # Open/Save dialogs

-Open/Save dialogs are predefined dialogs that allows you to select a file path that will further be used to save or load content from/into.
+Open/Save dialogs are predefined dialogs that allow you to select a file path that will be used to save or load content.
 The following methods are available:
 * `dialogs::save`
 * `dialogs::open`